Use Tags to Mark and Sort Applications

 Check the box next to name of applicant(s) you want to tag

-Click "Applicant" at the top of the table to select all applicants.
+Click "Applicant Name" at the top of the table to select all applicants.

-Checking the box next to a name opens a row of buttons to the right of the page
+Checking the box next to a name opens a row of links omn the page

-The buttons that appear here are determined by your permissions in the program.
+The links that appear here are determined by your permissions in the program.

-Select the tag you want to apply, or select "Add new tag" to create a new one
+Click the "Tag" link and select the tag you want to apply, or select "Add New Tag" to create new one